Jagdish-777/basic-website-practise-for-git/readme.md

 This is a basic html file
-created for the purpose to practise
+Created for the purpose to practise

-details about the file
+Details about the file
-there is index.html page in here.
+There is index.html page in here.
+There is also stylesheet which is used to display color in the background.